-The Allan Brooks Nature Centre is supported by its members, volunteers, donors, sponsors, partners and granting agencies.
+The Allan Brooks Nature Centre is a registered charitable organization (BN: 890649742RR0001) supported by its members, volunteers, donors, sponsors, partners and granting agencies.
 We rely heavily on community resources for our success in nature interpretation and habitat conservation.

 The Nature Centre provides visitors a first-hand opportunity to see and learn about the Okanagan’s unique and diverse natural heritage through views, information, programs and displays of the region’s natural areas.
 The Centre occupies the old Vernon Upper Air Weather Station overlooking the city of Vernon and was first opened on July 1, 2000.
 It is ideally situated on a grassland knoll at the confluence of the Okanagan and Coldstream valleys.
 Three lakes and five ecosystems can be seen from this site and spectacular, panoramic views of the Okanagan and its diverse ecosystems.